Trinity recognised for meeting the needs of young people with anxiety.

 Trinity School and College believes that developing emotional intelligence, awareness and resilience enables students to achieve their full educational potential and to become responsible individuals well prepared for life beyond school.

 Take a look at our Emotional Wellbeing Workbooks on our Parents Information Zone.

 We have a peer mentoring programme and have over the past two years achieved the Anti-bullying Award from the Bullying Intervention Group.
 Students have written their own Child Friendly Anti Bullying Policy.

 Promoting staff health and wellbeing is also an integral principle of the whole school approach to emotional health and wellbeing.
 In October this year, Trinity achieved the recognition for supporting staff and achieved the Anti Bullying Workplace Award.
 Staff also have access to support for counselling and support identified within the Anti Bullying Workplace Policy.

-The school promotes the PHSMSC programme (fundemental british values) for all year groups.
+Trinity promotes a holistic personal, social and life programme (which includes fundamental British values) for all year groups.
 Students from Key Stage 4 and above work towards Employability and Personal and Social Education qualifications.

 Evaluation of the work completed for the ASDAN Bronze, Silver; Certificate of Personal Effectiveness and Wider Key Skills all are able to demonstrate that learners gain an insight into how learners are developing their independence, self-esteem and confidence as young people.